binford2k/recipebook/recipes/_winter_warmers/come_in_from_cold.md

 ingredients:
   - 4 oz hot cocoa
   - 2 oz Aquavit
-  - Whipped cream
+  - Whipped cream of your preference
 ---
 Fill your mug about ¾ with hot cocoa.
 Stir in the aquavit and top with whatever kind of cream you prefer.
+Shaking up some heavy cream or half & half will work nicely, but use whatever cream you have on hand.

 If you do feel extra fancy, garnish with spices, marshmallows, cocoa bits.